Rural Alaska Community Environmental Job Training (‘RaceJT’)

 - Will need copy of social security card

-- Priority to applicants with work lined up or identified once graduation is completed
+- Priority to unemployed applicants with work lined up or identified once graduation is complete

 - Must agree to zero-tolerance policy and random breathalyzer tests